Selbi182/SpotifyDiscoveryBot/README.md

 You can get detailed information about what the bot did at any time by directly accessing the bot in your preferred browser (by default `http://localhost:8182/`):
 ![Log](https://i.imgur.com/yH4cvdf.png)
 By default, the last 10 log entries are displayed.
 You can set the optional query parameter `?limit=n` where *n* is the number of entries you want to have displayed.
 Set it to *-1* to display every log entry ever made.

+## Circular Playlist-Fitting
+Spotify's playlists are limited to 10,000 songs.
+While plenty for most people not to care, eventually it may run out of space.

+This bot will automatically rotate the playlists in a circular fashion, e.g. new goes in, old goes out to make room.
+If you never want to lose any additions, make sure to create a copy of your playlist once you're about to reach 10,000 songs.

 ## Final Notes